dreamit-de/graphql-server/README.md

 The following three context functions are available and used by different core functions depending on if a request or response or both objects are available.
+**Deprecation Warning:**
+For accessing the Logger please use the field `serverOptions.logger` instead of `logger`.
+The logger parameter might be removed in the next major version.

 - `requestResponseContextFunction`: Used by `handleRequestAndSendResponse`.
-Has logger, request and response object available.
+Has server options, logger, request and response object available.
 - `requestContextFunction`: Used by `handleRequest`.
-Has logger and request object available .
+Has server options, logger and request object available .
 - `loggerContextFunction`: Used by `executeRequest` and `executeRequestAndSendResponse`.
-Only has logger available.
+Only has server options and logger available.

 ## Available options